 How to Boot the Galaxy S10 Out of Recovery Mode

 As mentioned, there are a number of things that we can do while in recovery mode and I will be covering the important ones in a future update.
 However, once you are done doing what you need then you want to get back into Android.
-To do that, make sure you are at the main menu screen.
+To do that, make sure you are on the main menu screen.

 Then, simply make sure the Reboot System Now option is highlighted (by using the Volume Up or Volume Down button) and then press the Power button to select it.
 You will then go through your normal boot cycle with the splash screen and the Samsung animation.

-If you did a factory reset before hand, this process will take longer than a normal reboot.
+If you did a factory reset beforehand, this process will take longer than a normal reboot.
 However, if you were just exploring or booted into Recovery Mode by accident, then you will see the Android lock screen fairly quickly.

 If this tutorial helped you in any way, please consider donating via PayPal, Patreon, Cryptocurrency, or GoFundMe.
 If you can't afford to donate then sharing this on social networks such as Facebook, Twitter, XDA, forums, etc. will also help a lot.
 I would also appreciate suggestions for Android tips and tutorials that you would like to see in the future.